Last Updated on 31 January 2026 by Cycloscope

 Cube CPMT – national team edition

-You will normally get down to the valley every day to stock up food supplies in little shops (be aware, that most supermarkets are closed in the afternoon from 1-5 pm) freshwater can be found everywhere in the mountains.
+You will normally go down to the valley every day to stock up on food at small shops (be aware that most supermarkets are closed from 1-5 pm).
+Freshwater can be found everywhere in the mountains.

-Many little self supplied refuges along the way.
+Many little self-supplied refuges along the way.
 Don’t rely on that they are open – carry a backup tent with you to be safe.
-Some villages have little hotels to stay at.
+Some villages have few hotels to stay at.

 When I go on routes like this, i like to sleep as high up as possible and as remote as possible – I guess you can also replan this route and sleep in Hotels in the valley and do the mountain sections during the day.
 Be aware that some advanced mountain and outdoor experience is required and a solid level of fitness (>2000vm – max 2500vm per day).